 Pepper plant pests and disease are just waiting for the opportunity to make an appearance.
 Sometimes things happen beyond our control.
 Fortunately, you can follow some tried-and-true practices to prevent a lot of these issues.

 So you may be wondering what your options are.
-If you're growing your own peppers, chances are you don't really want to contaminate your harvest with chemical pesticides.
+If you’re growing your own peppers (or other foods), you probably don’t want to contaminate your harvest with chemical pesticides.

-Below you'll find my best pest and disease control methods.
-These organic solutions help put a stop to chilli diseases and garden pests before things go beyond repair.
+Below, you’ll find my best pest and disease control methods.
+These organic solutions help put a stop to pepper plant pests and diseases before things get out of hand.

 Protect Indoor Pepper Seedlings and Pepper Plants

 For your indoor seedlings, you have to be especially vigilant in making sure they don’t suffer from disease like damping-off.
 This often takes the form of discolored, wilting seedlings that quickly fall over and die.

 Make a weak chamomile tea solution and add it to the water you give your plants to help prevent bacteria.

 You wouldn’t believe what a difference this makes!